-Measure Background/Rationale Regulation Impact of Measure

-exceeds 30 years or (ii) the

-loan period extends beyond the

-retirement age of 65 years,

-were lowered to (i) 40 percent

-for a borrower with one or more

-outstanding residential property

-loans and 60 percent for a

-borrower with no outstanding

-residential property loan.

-The LTV limit for housing loans

-to non-individuals was lowered

-from 50 to 40 percent,

-regardless of whether the

-borrower has any outstanding

-housing loan.

-Jan 2013 - Lowered LTV limit

-and increasing minimum cash

-downpayment.

-LTV limits for new housing

-loans to borrowers who are

-individuals with one outstanding

-housing loan and applying for

-another housing loan were

-lowered to (i) 50 percent if the loan tenure does not exceed 30

-years and the loan period does

-not extend beyond the

-borrower's age of 65 years and

-(ii) 30 percent if the loan tenure

-exceeds 30 years or the loan

-period extends beyond the

-borrower's age of 65 years.

-LTV limits for new housing

-loans to borrowers who are

-individuals with two or more

-outstanding housing loans and

-applying for another housing

-loan were lowered to (i) 40
+Measure Backg ground/Rationale Regulation Impact of Measure

+institutions was owered from 70 to 60

+percent.

+For property buy ers who are not individuals:

+LTV limit was lo wered from 70 to 50 percent

+for housing loan s granted by financial

+institutions, rega rdless of whether the

+borrower has an y outstanding housing loan.

+• Oct 2012 - Lowere ed LTV limit.

+LTV limits for ne w housing loans to

+re individuals, if (i) the

+30 years or (ii) the loan

+eyond the retirement age of

+owered to (i) 40 percent for a

+ne or more outstanding

+erty loans and 60 percent for

+no outstanding residential

+property loan.

+housing loans to non-

+owered from 50 to 40

+ess of whether the borrower

+ding housing loan.

+ed LTV limit and increasing

+minimum cash do

+LTV limits for ne

+are individuals with one

+sing loan and applying for

+loan were lowered to (i) 50 in tenure does not exceed

+e loan period does not

+he borrower's age of 65

+percent if the loan tenure

+s or the loan period extends

+ower's age of 65 years.

+LTV limits for ne

+are individuals with two or

+g housing loans and

+ther housing loan were